Staking Data

 mkdir -p .cursor/rules

-For GitHub Copilot, add as repository instructions:
+Add as repository instructions:

 mkdir -p .github

-cp SKILL.md .github/copilot-instructions.md
+cp skills/SKILL.md .github/copilot-instructions.md

 Start querying